Mercia Mudstone Group

-The Mercia Mudstone Group is an early Triassic lithostratigraphic group (a sequence of rock strata) which is widespread in Britain, especially in the English Midlands—the name is derived from the ancient kingdom of Mercia which corresponds to that area.
+The Mercia Mudstone Group is a middle to late Triassic lithostratigraphic group (a sequence of rock strata) which is widespread in Britain, especially in the English Midlands—the name is derived from the ancient kingdom of Mercia which corresponds to that area.
 It is frequently encountered in older literature as the Keuper Marl or Keuper Marl Series.

 The Mercia Mudstone Group is now divided into five formations recognised and mappable across its entire outcrop and subcrop.
 The formations are a mix of mudstones, siltstones, sandstones and halites.
 Historically this sequence of rocks has been subdivided in different ways with different names in each of the basinal areas in which it is found.
 Increasing knowledge of the sequences and the more recent development of seamless electronic mapping by the British Geological Survey (BGS) necessitated a reappraisal of these divisions.
 A report published by BGS in 2008 recommended the abandonment of previous divisions and naming schemes in favour of a simpler approach which, having now been adopted, is set out below.